BradHillier/BradHillier/README.md

 I am a second year computer science student at Vancouver Island University

 - 🌱 I’m currently learning about object-orient programming, database design, systems and networks and systems analysis
+- 🔭 I’m currently working on the early design stages of a collaborative flash card application

 ### :hammer_and_wrench: Languages and Tools :
 <div>